MUSC 630 Principles of Music Technology

 The student will submit 7 projects that will be completed after the specified presentations are completed: 2 Lead Sheets Assignments, 2 Ensemble Arrangement Assignments, a Creating Clips Assignment, a Music Lab Design Assignment, and a Stem Arrangement Assignment.
 Each project must be completed in its suggested format.

 The student will research a number of Interactive websites.
 The student will write a 350-word paper on his/her findings on 2 of the websites.
+The paper must include a title page, bibliography, and include 2 scholarly source citations in Turabian Format.

 Using a provided list for reference, the student will research technologies to integrate into a music education classroom.
 The student will search on one of the provided music stores and compile a list of exact technologies that he/she believes will provide value to his/her music education classroom.

 Using the knowledge of classroom technology needs gained in the course, the student will use a template to prepare a budget for technology for a music education classroom.
-The student will use a template and will incorporate a general list provided, as well as a list of their own creation from a previous course assignment, to create the budget.
+The student will use a template and will incorporate a general list provided, as well as a list of his/her own creation from a previous course assignment, to create the budget.

 The student will complete a two-part assignment, focusing on how he/she will remain relevant in the topic of Music Technology.
 The student will use a certain technology to diagram, detailing his/her plan to remaining relevant in the field.
-The student will also write an informal, 300-page paper detailing how the music technology that has been covered can be incorporated into his/her current classroom setting.
+The student will also write an informal, 300-word paper detailing how the music technology that has been covered can be incorporated into his/her current classroom setting.